JohannesSKunz/brfeglm/README.md

 ## Overview

-`brfeglm` is a [Stata](http://www.stata.com) command that estimates estimate bias-reduced fixed effects glm models for probit, logit and cloglog by iterative weighted least squares (IWLS) and with a large dummy-variable set.
+`brfeglm` is a [Stata](http://www.stata.com) command that estimates bias-reduced fixed effects glm models for probit, logit and cloglo by iterative weighted least squares (IWLS) and with a large dummy-variable set.

-The program builds upon [brglm](https://github.com/JohannesSKunz/brglm), but is tailored to the estimation of fixed effects, it is much faster, omits the fixed effects from the regression output but extracts and stores them automatically in a new variables.
+The program builds upon brglm, but is tailored to the estimation of fixed effects, it is much faster, omits the fixed effects from the regression output but extracts and stores them automatically in a new variables.

 Works with margin command.